-The facilities in our inpatient rehabilitation hospitals are advanced and offer the highest quality care.
-We have a wide variety of equipment for various types of therapy.
+Our inpatient rehabilitation hospitals are advanced and offer the highest quality care.
+We have a wide array of equipment for various types of therapy.
 That is why we can provide more specialized services than other post-acute rehab centers.
 A brief tour will convince you that we have put in extra effort to make the environment a great place for recovery.

 PAM Health Specialties

 Regardless of the type of illness or injury from which you are recovering, our rehabilitation team is fully equipped to help you regain fitness and maximize your quality of life.
 We offer specialized programs and advanced care for these conditions: